About the Cultural Center at the Opera House

 Opera has very rarely been performed in the Havre de Grace Opera House.
 But in 1870 when it was built, the use of the word “opera” was more politically correct that “theater” or “music hall”.
 Such entities were considered morally corrupt.
 During this part of America’s entertainment history, opera was considered to be the product of high civilization and a respectable form of entertainment.
 Thus the words “opera house” preserved the moral standing of the theatrical house, even though the entertainment inside was the same as in any music hall or theater of the time.
 Many American communities built “opera houses”.

 Our newly restored Havre de Grace Cultural Center at the Opera House will bring the highest quality entertainment to our community and the region.
-The historic theater will be used for local and professional plays, live music and arts performances, dance, arts education and youth programming, local events and private receptions and gatherings.
+The historic theater will be used for local and professional plays, live music and arts performances, film, dance, arts education and youth programming, local events and private receptions and gatherings.
 We hope there will even be some opera.

 The Havre de Grace Cultural Center at the Opera House will embody our community’s commitment to the arts, the preservation of our history and access to a state-of-the-art facility that is accessible to all.

 The Opera House Foundation

 The Opera House Foundation is managed by a board under the auspices of the Community Projects of Havre de Grace, Inc., a 501c3 organization.

 Members are responsible for oversight of the Foundation’s primary activities which it to raise funds in support of the Cultural Center at the Opera House complex.

 The Foundation will also raise funds to build an endowment and when funds allow support arts organizations by granting usage fees.

 Individuals or Corporations may donate to the Opera House at http://www.operahousefoundation.org/